-The HHSI’s mission is to return to the Irish soundscape a unique aspect of Irish traditional music – the oldest part, lost to the living tradition 200 years ago – but which, with rigorous application and study, can be partially restored.
-The Arts Council’s 2016 Report on the Harping Tradition in Ireland notes in section 3.13 (p.65) that:
+The HHSI’s mission is to return to the Irish soundscape a unique aspect of Irish traditional music: the oldest part, lost to the living tradition 200 years ago.
+With rigorous application, study, and hands-on artistic work, this is being partially restored.
+The Arts Council’s 2014 Report on the Harping Tradition in Ireland noted that:

 In a short number of years, the HHSI has made a significant contribution to Irish musical life…[the] HHSI has focused on illuminating the qualities of the early Irish harp, and researching and contextualising this music.
 Its summer school and concert series are rich musical experiences.